 In the original Metal Gear Solid 1, right after exiting the communications tower, Snake gets shot by Sniper Wolf.
 A moment later, he gets up... and then promptly kneels down in the open field to take a codec call.
 The Twin Snakes mercifully fixed this nonsense by having Wolf's initial bullet miss Snake by a few inches, and then Snake wisely diving behind a tree for cover and then taking his codec call.

-Snake's victory over the M1 Tank in Twin Snakes goes from the original's immediate cut to exploding tank and dying gunner to starting with Snake unpinning a grenade, holding it and catching it for a good 5 seconds and pitching it baseball style right down the barrel of the tank with ludicrous accuracy.
+Snake's victory over the M1 Tank in Twin Snakes goes from the original's immediate cut to exploding tank and dying gunner to starting with Snake unpinning a grenade, holding it for a good 5 seconds, and pitching it baseball style right down the barrel of the tank with ludicrous accuracy.
 Wha.

 One improvement Twin Snakes made was giving more voiceovers to the Genome Soldiers which is good.
 Of course (its more of a Hey, It's That Voice! example) it gets a bit irksome for some when one of the V As for the Genome soldiers is Scott Menville, which makes it pretty jarring when you end up getting seen and having backup sicced on you by Lloyd Irving.
 The same thing happens in MGS3 here Menville voices both an Ocelot soldier, a random scientist NPC and a Soviet radio officer in the ending.